 We stopped in St. Emilion to meet with friends for lunch and were thoroughly enchanted.
 From the top of the town, it feels as if the vineyards stretch to the ends of the earth.
 The earliest vines were planted here by the Romans, in the second century.
 We figure they know a thing or two about winemaking in these parts.

 All of our favourite French cities are different, but Strasbourg is probably the most unique of them all.
-The capital of Alsace, Strasbourg shows its German roots as much as it’s distinctly French culture.
-We fell in love with Strasbourg on yet another long-weekend road trip; so much so, that it too was featured in an issue of CheeseWeb Escapes.
+The capital of Grand Est (formerly Alsace), Strasbourg shows its German roots as much as it’s distinctly French culture.
+We fell in love with Strasbourg on yet another long-weekend road trip.

-Everything about Strasbourg, and indeed Alsace in general, is distinct: the food, the wines, the architecture and it couldn’t have been more inviting.
+Everything about Strasbourg, and indeed the Alsace Wine Region in general, is distinct: the food, the wines, the architecture and it couldn’t have been more inviting.
 How could I not fall utterly in love with a city that boasts an all cheese restaurant?
+It also makes the perfect base for a trip along the Alsace Wine Route.
+Perfection!

 UNESCO gave Strasbourg’s Grand Ile the nod, as well, and wandering through the timber-framed buildings, you can understand why.
 But Strasburg isn’t one of those too-quaint cities which feel preserved under glass.
 It’s a bustling, living city, filled with people who are proud to be there.
 We were pretty happy to be there too.